ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 The server presents users with `index.html`, which can be styled to suit your needs, provided the various input dialogs and JavaScript remain.

+index.html contain the standard Google Analytics tracking boilerplate code at the top.
+By default it has a bogus tracking id ('UA-XXXXXXXX'), so tracking doesn't work.
+If you want to activate it, you need to set up your own Google Analytics (https://www.google.com/analytics/web/#home) and use your own UA- tracking code instead.

 Common